hatfieldlibrary/oai-provider-service/README.md

 ### Development

-If you want to work on a new OAI provider, a good starting point would be to copy and rename the `sample-provider` directory.
-To configure access to your new repository module, copy and rename `./controllers/sample` and then instantiate it's `provider` with the factory, provider configuration, and metadata mapper from your new repository directory.
+If you want to work on a new OAI provider, a good starting point would be to copy and rename the `./providers/sample-provider` directory.
+Next, copy and rename `./controllers/sample` and  instantiate it's `provider` with the factory, provider configuration, and metadata mapper found in your new repository directory.
+(Be sure to inspect the import statements in your controller class to verify you are importing the correct files.)
 Finally, add your new controller to Express routes (`/server/routes.ts`).

-With this boilerplate out of the way, you should be able to connect to your new repository.
+With this boilerplate out of the way, you should be able to restart and connect to your new repository.

 You are on your own from this point, but these are a few things you should know.